MarianoChaves/pygent/README.md

 `pygent[docker]`).
 Use `--no-docker` or set `PYGENT_USE_DOCKER=0`
 to force local execution.

 Type messages normally; use `/exit` to end the session.
 Each command is executed in the container and the result shown in the terminal.
+For a minimal web interface run `pygent-ui` instead (requires `pygent[ui]`).

 ## API usage